At South Green Infant and Nursery School we realise that computing represents the context in which young people are living today.

 - Our children have access to a bank of laptops and iPads to support their learning.
 We use Espresso Coding, Phonics Play, Bug Club and other software packages to aid teaching and learning.
 We have interactive whiteboards in every classroom, and these are used daily to further enable and enhance learning.

 - We teach e-safety as an explicit part of our curriculum through Computing and in PSHE circle times.
 We discuss issues such as; keeping personal information private, trusting people and sources online, treating others online as we would in real life, posting images online, and what to do if anything makes children feel uncomfortable online.
-We also use the Hector's World and Lee & Kim's Adventure cartoons to introduce children to e-safety issues, as well as stories such as Smartie the Penguin and Digiduck’s Big Decision.
+We also use the Jessie & Friends and Lee & Kim's Adventure cartoons to introduce children to e-safety issues, as well as stories such as Smartie the Penguin and Digiduck’s Big Decision.

 After the implementation of this robust computing curriculum, children at South Green Infant and Nursery School will be digitally literate and able to join the rest of the world on its digital platform.
 They will be equipped, not only with the skills and knowledge to use technology effectively, but more importantly – safely.
 The biggest impact on our children is that they understand the consequences of using the internet and that they are also aware of how to keep themselves safe online.
 Our children are computing wizards!